The Jesuit Curia in Rome. The dome of St. Peter's Basilica can be seen in the distance.

 Our universal vocation: to go anywhere in the world where there is hope for God’s greater glory.

 Although most people encounter Jesuits locally in schools and other ministries, the Society of Jesus is in fact a missionary order — the largest such order in the Catholic Church.
 Fr.
-Adolfo Nicolás, S.J., former Superior General
+Arturo Sosa, S.J., Superior General

 International Jesuit ministries are seeking to nurture hope in places that would seem to offer little of it.
 Case in point: refugee camps, where the Jesuit Refugee Service